 In turn, transpiration is the process whereby moisture in plants is returned to the atmosphere through plant leaves.
 Many plants rely on rainfall that infiltrates the soil from the surface for moisture.

-A water deficiency exists when potential evapotranspiration (i.e., evaporation plus moisture demand by plants) exceeds actual evapotranspiration (i.e., soil moisture that is actually available for evaporation and for the plants to use).
+Water deficiency exists when potential evapotranspiration (i.e., evaporation plus moisture demand by plants) exceeds actual evapotranspiration (i.e., soil moisture that is actually available for evaporation and for plant use).
 Monthly climatic water budgets indicate that in Key West, water deficiency persists throughout the year; in the Panhandle, water deficiencies rarely occur; and in the rest of the state, water deficiencies are common in winter and spring.

 Fernald E.A., and E.D.
 Purdum (editors).
 1998.
 Water Atlas of Florida.
 Tallahassee, FL: FSU/ISPA.